1981 protests in Kosovo: State of emergency

 The leadership of the League of Communists of Yugoslavia saw the protesters' opposition to self-management and their nationalism as a grave threat, and decided to "suppress them by all available means".

 On 2 April 1981 the Presidency of Yugoslavia under the chairmanship of Cvijetin Mijatović declared a state of emergency in Pristina and Kosovska Mitrovica, which lasted one week.

 Presidency sent in special forces to stop the demonstrations.

 The federal government rushed up to 30,000 troops to the province.
 Riots broke out and the Yugoslav authorities used force against the protesters.

 On 3 April, the last demonstrations happened in Vučitrn, Uroševac, Vitina and Kosovska Mitrovica, which were soon suppressed by the additional police deployment.

 The rioting involved 20,000 people in six cities.

-In late April, New York Times reported that nine people had died and more than fifty were injured.
-In July, New York Times reported that more than 250 had been injured.
+In late April, New York Times reported that nine people had died and more than fifty were injured during the protests.
+In July, the outlet reported that more than 250 had been injured by the end of the protests.

-The Yugoslav press reported about 11 killed and another 4,200 were imprisoned.